-Preferred stocks aren't quite stocks (at least not in the sense most people think of them), and they aren't quite bonds -- they are somewhere in between the two.
+Preferred stocks aren't quite stocks (at least not in the sense most people think of them), and they aren't quite bonds.
+They are somewhere in between the two.

 What to consider when buying preferred stocks

-The best way to invest in preferred stocks
+Investing in preferred stocks

 You can certainly invest in individual preferred stocks.
-The vast majority of preferred stocks are issued by financial institutions, and they are also quite common among telecommunications providers, and energy and utility companies.
+The vast majority of preferred stocks are issued by financial institutions, and they are also quite common among telecommunications providers and energy and utility companies.
 However, there are some companies in other sectors that issue preferred stock as well.